David Broll: Playing career

 Broll played four seasons (2009–2013) of major junior hockey in the Ontario Hockey League (OHL), scoring 47 goals and 92 assists for 139 points, while earning 285 penalty minutes, in 255 games played with the Erie Otters and Sault Ste.
 Marie Greyhounds.
 He was selected by the Toronto Maple Leafs 152nd overall in the 2011 NHL Entry Draft.

 The Maple Leafs signed Broll to an entry-level contract on July 31, 2011.
 He was assigned to the Maple Leafs's American Hockey League (AHL) affiliate, the Toronto Marlies.
 Broll was recalled by the Maple Leafs at the beginning of the 2013–14 season after an injury to Joffrey Lupul forced them to make line changes and on October 10, 2013, he made his NHL debut skating with the Maple Leafs in a 4–0 victory over the Nashville Predators.
 He played in five games with Leafs before being sent down to the Marlies.
 In the 2014–15 season, Broll was assigned to the Toronto Marlies out of training camp.
-After 21 scoreless games with the Marlies, Broll was assigned to East Coast Hockey League (ECHL) affiliate the Orlando Solar Bears on December 8, 2014.
+After 21 scoreless games with the Marlies, Broll was assigned to ECHL affiliate the Orlando Solar Bears on December 8, 2014.
 He played in 16 games with the Solar Bears, scoring two goals and 9 points.
 He was named to the ECHL All-Star Game roster for his time in Orlando.
 While with the Solar Bears, Broll was traded by the Maple Leafs along with Carter Ashton to the Tampa Bay Lightning in exchange for a conditional seventh-round pick in the 2016 NHL Entry Draft on February 6, 2015.
 He was assigned to the Lightning's AHL affiliate, the Syracuse Crunch.
 He had 8 points in 60 games with the Crunch.